Are Maine Coons Cuddly?

 Some of these cats love being held, while others prefer to stay close without being picked up.

-Their size plays a role - many are large and heavy, making long cuddle sessions uncomfortable for both of you.
+Many are large and heavy, making long cuddle sessions uncomfortable for both of you.
 But that doesn’t mean they aren’t affectionate.

 Plenty of owners say their cats